biopython/biopython/DEPRECATED.rst

 These attributes were renamed to be consistent with the AlignmentCounts class and with the common nomenclature in the literature.

+The default value of the gap score of a PairwiseAligner object was changed in Release 1.86.
+Previously, for consistency with Bio.pairwise2, the gap score was 0.
+However, this means that a mismatch, an insertion followed by a deletion, and a deletion followed by an insertion all get assigned a score of 0.
+The aligner then finds a large number of alignments that are logically the same, but with trivial differences between them.
+For example, aligning AAACAAA to AAAGAAA previously yielded the following three alignments, all with score 6:

+     AAACAAA        AAAC-AAA        AAA-CAAA
+     AAAGAAA        AAA-GAAA        AAAG-AAA

+With the new default parameter for the gap score, only the first alignment is returned.

 The ``alphabet`` attribute of the PairwiseAligner class was deprecated in Release 1.86.
 The attribute is still being stored, but it is not used in any way.